kaBeech/monads-are-easy/README.md

 ![monads_monoids](https://github.com/user-attachments/assets/4d4e2715-8fca-4eb9-9536-9e9fe0f0e956)

-I made this when the ideas of monads and related concepts "fully" clicked in my head.
+This is a page to collate my notes as I work to solidify in my mind what monads really are.
+Once my understanding stablilizes I plan to convert this into more of a cheatsheet.

-I hope this helps show how simple these concepts really are!
+I hope it helps show how simple these concepts are!

 If this seems like a long read, it's because it gives the same basic info in like 20 different ways!
 Feel free to jump around to whichever parts seem helpful and stop